 1. Reload the Page

-One of the simplest ways to fix the problem is by reloading the page.
+One of the simplest ways to fix the problem is by reloading the In WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica...
+More.
 You may want to try this strategy first, as it’s the quickest way to troubleshoot the error.
 Moreover, it doesn’t pose any potential problems if it doesn’t work.

 Reloading the page can solve the issue if the host or server is temporarily overloaded.
 You might want to wait a few minutes before trying this strategy to ensure that the overload has passed.